ahy3nz/ommperator/README.md

 Python interface to operate on OpenMM objects

 Wrapper around OpenMM system, topology, and force objects.
-Mainly used for the force-wrappers (ForceOmmperators) to modify parameters in groups.
 Most Ommperator functions are aimed at operating on or viewing into the underlying OpenMM system, topology, or forces.
-Thus, any functions to modify an Ommperator propagate to the associated OpenMM object, which is then reflected in other Ommperator objects.
+Thus, any functions to modify an Ommperator
+(such as ForceOmmperators) propagate to the associated OpenMM object, which is then reflected in other Ommperator objects.

+At time of instantiating an ommperator or calling `ommperator.populate_ommperator()`, all "links" between ommperator objects and OpenMM objects are created.
+The creation of any additional OpenMM objects will require re-populating the ommperator to re-establish links.

 Example: Using ommperator to modify some force constants
 ```python3